-Masters Level Certified Barton Reading Specialist, Certified in Educational Remediation, Certified Dyslexia Screener, Certificate of Completion: 4th Edition Wilson Reading Instructor Steps 1-6 for the Non-responsive Reader.
+Masters Level Certified Barton Reading Specialist, Certified in Educational Remediation, Certified Dyslexia Screener, Acknowledgement of Completion: 4th Edition Wilson Reading Instructor Steps 1-6 for the Non-responsive Reader.

 Tesa is one of 39 Master Level Barton Tutors in the US.
 She has extensive experience working with students of all ages who cope with learning challenges.
 She has worked with public and private school students for the last 25 years.
 With credentials in Linguistics (UC Irvine), Art Therapy (Tobias School of Art England UK), Waldorf School Remedial Education (Steiner College), and Orton Gillingham based Reading Remediation, she considers the most important of all her learning experiences to be the raising of her three children.
 Dyslexia is an integral part of her life, both personally and professionally.
 Tesa successfully designed and implemented Full-Time School Programs, After-School Programs and Summer Programs in 2009 to help dyslexic students rejoice in their success with reading.
 Those same programs are as successful today as they were from the start.